-Parents need to know that The Yellow Birds is a mature dama that focuses on young soldier Brandon Bartle (Alden Ehrenreich), who's haunted by his service in Iraq and memories of his best friend there, Murph (Tye Sheridan).
+Parents need to know that The Yellow Birds is a mature drama that focuses on young soldier Brandon Bartle (Alden Ehrenreich), who's haunted by his service in Iraq and memories of his best friend there, Murph (Tye Sheridan).
 It takes a complex view of war and the aftermath for those involved.
 While there's plenty of tension and peril, most of the war violence isn't overly graphic, aside from a couple of incidents that definitely up the intensity level.
-One involves a soldier who physically accosts his own mother, and one involves the disturbingly mutilated corpse of a key character, appears to have been tortured to death.
+One involves a soldier who physically accosts his own mother, and one involves the disturbingly mutilated corpse of a key character, who appears to have been tortured to death.
 There's also a little bit of sex and substance-related content, including a soldier who self-medicates by drinking lots of beer.

 What's the story?

 THE YELLOW BIRDS follows young soldier Brandon Bartle (Alden Ehrenreich), who's haunted by his service in Iraq and his memories of his best friend there, Daniel "Murph" Murphy (Tye Sheridan).
 The story bounces around in time, showing viewers scenes set after Bartle's service, some that take place during the war, and others set during his early days in the Army, when he and Murph were taken under the wing of a sergeant (Jack Huston) who may be unstable.
 Back home, Bartle struggles to readjust and dodges his mother (Toni Collette), Murph's mother (Jennifer Aniston), and an Army investigator (Jason Patric) who's looking into Bartle's wartime actions.
 Something has to give -- either Bartle's well-being or the secret he's harboring.

 Is it any good?